 Let’s instead restrict the question to a single individual without any equipment, encasement, or premeditation.
-You’ve ripped the exit door open like a lunatic.
+You’ve ripped the exit door open.
 You begin to fall.
 What now?

 You’re increasing air drag.
 You’re trying to land in snow or something absorbent.
 If you’ve passed out from lack of oxygen at high altitudes, you’ve woken up in time to orient yourself.
 Magee traveled 20,000 feet—nearly four miles—so you know survival is possible from there.
 What about going higher?

-Kakalios stops short of offering a prediction, citing the numerous variables involved. (“Even how much clothing is fluttering behind you can affect surface profile,” he says.)
-So we pestered someone else: Paul Doherty, Ph.D., a physicist and Co-Director of the Exploratorium, a learning center in San Francisco, California.
+Kakalios stopped short of offering a prediction, citing the numerous variables involved. (“Even how much clothing is fluttering behind you can affect surface profile,” he said.)
+So we pestered someone else: Paul Doherty, a former physicist and co-director of the Exploratorium, a learning center in San Francisco, California.
 (He passed away in 2017.)

-“As you get higher up, the air gets thinner and thinner,” he says.
+“As you get higher up, the air gets thinner and thinner,” he told Mental Floss in 2015.
 “You can spin so fast the blood can rush into your head and kill you.
 Or the friction with the elevation will burn you up.
 That’s why space shuttles have heat insulating tiles.”

-Once terminal velocity (maximum acceleration, usually 120 miles per hour for average-sized humans) is reached, Doherty says, it doesn’t really matter whether you throw another 5000 or 10,000 feet on top of Magee’s 20,000: You’re not going to fall any faster.
+Once terminal velocity (a.k.a. maximum acceleration, usually 120 miles per hour for average-sized humans) is reached, Doherty said, it doesn’t really matter whether you throw another 5000 or 10,000 feet on top of Magee’s 20,000: You’re not going to fall any faster.
 But start too high up and the lower atmospheric pressure means your blood might start to boil.
-That’s believed to happen around 63,000 feet, though data is obviously limited, and Doherty thinks it might be as high as 100,000.
-(NASA mandates pressure suits starting at 50,000 feet just to be on the safe side.)
+That’s believed to happen around 63,000 feet [PDF], though data is obviously limited, and Doherty thought it might be as high as 100,000.
+(NASA mandates pressure suits starting at 50,000 feet just to be on the safe side [PDF].)